peterkaptein/realtimeinteractionsPOC/README.md

     })
 ```

-To share user-events over multiple connected clients, you simply add the following code (example) to the constructor of your component:
+To dispatch user-events over multiple connected clients, you simply add the following code (example) to the constructor of your component:

 ```typescript
     // Get socket client